 If you’re not sure about the class, you’re most welcome to visit and observe the class of your interest before registering, or join on a per-lesson basis.

-Once we receive your registration, we will send an email confirmation with payment instructions.
+Once we receive your registration and the class is confirmed, we will send an email confirmation with payment instructions.

 For clothes – Anything that’s comfortable and allows easy movement of your arms and legs especially.
 Office wear or exercise gear is fine too.
 Preferably no short, tight skirts which restrict movement, and no long flowing skirts, which tend to obscure the feet.